Recommended resources from our women founder community

 Words Founders Factory

-If men and women participated equally as entrepreneurs, it's predicted that global GDP would rise to 6% which would raise the global economy by $5 trillion.
+If men and women participated equally as entrepreneurs, it's predicted that global GDP would rise to 6%, raising the global economy by $5 trillion.
 Companies with female founders have also been found to perform 63% better than those of their male peers.

 While female founders continue to break down barriers, they are up against general bias and prejudice that exists in society, not to mention the difficulties faced with childcare.
 Clearly, more needs to be done.

 As part of International Women's Day, some of our female founders have generously recommended the resources and good reads that have inspired them the most.
-Many of these are useful for male founders too!
+Many of these may be useful for male founders too!

-Book - It's About Damn Time by Arlan Hamilton (link)
+1. Book: It's About Damn Time by Arlan Hamilton

 Recommended by Pippa Harman, co-founder Renude